kevinKGE/TheGameOfLife/README.md

 I invite you to:
 - Run TheGameOfLife/cmake-build-debug/TheGameOfLife.exe
-- Initialize a grid (of size 50 for example)
+- Initialize a grid (size of 50 cells for example)
 - Choose the number of loops (100 for example)
 - Test the following cell coordinate settings:
     - x: 21 y: 21